Tel: (734) 263-1001

 Admitted to Practice in Michigan

 Richard Hoeg (“Rick”) has lived and worked in Michigan his entire life.
-After receiving his undergraduate degree in Economics from Hillsdale College, he attended the world-renowned University of Michigan Law School where he graduated in the top five of his class while focusing on corporate governance and transactional law.
+After receiving his undergraduate degree in Economics from Hillsdale College, he attended the world-renowned University of Michigan Law School.
+Richard graduated in the top five of his class while focusing on corporate governance and transactional law.

-In 2005, Rick joined the Ann Arbor office of Miller Canfield Paddock and Stone, where he worked on venture capital transactions, mergers and acquisitions, and entrpreneurial law.
-In 2007, he helped start the Ann Arbor office of Honigman Miller Schwartz and Cohn, where he continued representing venture capital funds and their portfolio companies, as well as technology and biopharmaceutical spin-offs of the University of Michigan.
+In 2005, Rick joined the Ann Arbor office of Miller Canfield Paddock and Stone, where he worked on venture capital transactions.
+He also worked on mergers and acquisitions, and entrepreneurial law.
+Furthermore, in 2007, he helped start the Ann Arbor office of Honigman Miller Schwartz and Cohn, where he continued representing venture capital funds and their portfolio companies, as well as technology and biopharmaceutical spin-offs of the University of Michigan.

 An avid gamer, Rick expanded his practice to include information technology, software licensing, and related contractual and intellectual property law issues, with a particular focus on Software-as-a-Service and custom software development.
 Together with his pharmaceutical and medical device clients, Rick’s software clients represent just some of the cutting edge technological advancement happening in Ann Arbor and the Midwest.